Poomala Bhagavathy

-Poomala Bhagavathy also known as Aryapoomala or Aryappunkani is a female deity worshipped in North Malabar region in Kerala, India.
-Poomala is worshiped mainly by the Thiyya community.
+Poomala Bhagavathy also known as Aryapoomala is a female deity worshipped in North Malabar region in Kerala, India.
+Poomala is worshiped as the kuladevata of the Thiyya community.
 The main temples of this deity is spread over Kannur and Kasaragod districts.

 Myth

 According to the myth, Poomala Devi was enjoying the heavenly garden with her friends. she wanted to pick flowers, but the devine guards of the garden stopped it.
 Poomala sought the help of one of the guard, who was shiva origin, and was resting inside a blossoming flower, in the form of wind.
 Devi called him by his nickname 'Poomarutha' (in Malayalam, 'Poo' means flower and 'maruthan' means wind).
 Thus, he became Aryapoomala's brotherly friend.
 Then Poomala and Poomaruthan came to earth and reached Aryapoonkavu in Arya Nadu.
 There they wanted to see Malanad.

 One morning Aryapoonkani, the daughter of the Arya king, was gathering flowers to offer to Kamadeva, the god of fertility, when she fainted for no apparent reason.
 Aryapoonkani who were performing 'Pooram vratam' (a type of divine fasting to please the god kamadeva), was possessed by the goddess.
 As per the custom, the king consulted the astrologer and he found out that the princess was possessed by the deity, who wished to see the beauty of Malanadu.

 Vishwakarmas were summoned before the King.
 A huge wooden ship was needed, the king demanded.
 Vishwakarma cut enough sandalwood and saffron and prepared a ship.
 The whole of the ship, which was forty-one cubits long and twenty-one cubits wide, was beautified with silk cloths.
 The ship headed for Malanadu with Poomala and Poomaruthan.
 The ship approached the Oriyara estuary in Cheruvathur.
-Myth says the Vishnumurthy, the dod of Oriyara temple, welcomed Poomala and Poomaruthan giving them tender coconut water.
+Myth says the Vishnumurthy, the god of Oriyara temple, welcomed Poomala and Poomaruthan giving them tender coconut water.